MKTG 477: Internet Marketing Practicum

 - Review the GOMC Digital Marketing Course, particularly the section on Search Advertising.

-- Study for the MKTG 477 Test in Week #2 (yes, the second week) of the course.
+- Study for the MKTG 477 Test to be given during Week #1 or #2 (I’m not kidding!) of the course.

 - Stay on top of AdWords changes.

 - Try Using AdWords on your own website.
 I have developed an AdWords exercise that can be used on websites created in WordPress.org.

 Pictured below are some of the very talented class survivors from the MKTG 477/490 Google Online Marketing Challenge (GOMC) undergraduate experience at James Madison University.